-The application of the AQEF has to be nuanced, and must be augmented with other information, in particular project or non-countrywide program evaluations and other relevant investigation such as academic research papers and information on the broad development context and enabling environment faced by Sweden during the duration of its development co-operation with Tanzania.
-Combined with this information, the AQEF can and has been budget, is assigned a DAC purpose code and reported by agencies to the OECD-DAC (OECD, 2015b).

-shown to be an important tool for judging whether long-run development assistance at the country level has contributed to poverty reduction.
+The application of the AQEF has to be nuanced, and must be augmented with other information, in particular project or noncountrywide program evaluations and other relevant investigation such as academic research papers and information on the broad development context and enabling environment faced by Sweden during the duration of its development co-operation with Tanzania.
+Combined with this information, the AQEF can and has been shown to be an important tool for judging whether long-run development assistance at the country level has contributed to poverty reduction.